ChaoticBuilder/Ultrabell/README.md

 Amitabhtechz (Left the community): For helping me add Gigaleak .sou / .hms files and convert them!
 (Especially the 2D Stars, I've wanted to add them for a while lol!)

-stalechilibeans, iProgramInCpp, and the other people who worked on TPP, for Animations & *a few* Assets, comparing as a reference for my own beta content, and other miscellaneous things,
+stalechilibeans, iProgramInCpp, and the other people who worked on TPP: Animations & *a few* Assets, comparing as a reference for my own beta content, and other miscellaneous things,

-Kaze Emanuar, for making amazing videos on SM64 optimizations, which taught me more about the game!
+Kaze Emanuar: making amazing videos on SM64 optimizations, which taught me more about the game!

 And finally, Credits to the amazing people behind the [HackerSM64](https://github.com/HackerN64/HackerSM64) Repo!
 I couldn't make this hack without them!